PartialLogo

 Inheritance tax

-• The concern of breeders over changes to the agricultural property relief was realised, with an effective tax rate of 20 per cent being levied on properties worth more than £1 million from April 2026.
+• The concern of breeders over changes to agricultural property relief and business property relief was realised, with an effective tax rate of 20 per cent being levied on properties worth more than £1 million from April 2026.

 Fuel duty